doc-ai/tensorio-android/README.md

 Tensor/IO TensorFlow supports training of models on device with the underlying TensorFlow library.
 At doc.ai we use this capabaility in support of our federated machine learning efforts.

 Training a model is no different than running inference with it.
-You will prepare your inputs to the model, train on those inputs for some number of epochs, and read the output of the model when finished, which will typically be the final value of some loss function.
+You will prepare your inputs to the model, train on those inputs for some number of epochs, and read the output of the model when finished.
+Training inputs to your model will typically be both inputs and their labels while the output will typically be the value of some loss function.

 **Training with TensorFlow**